 Another notable thing is that Big Sky is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Big Sky is a somewhat ethnically-diverse town.
 The people who call Big Sky home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Big Sky residents report their race to be White, followed by Native American.
-Big Sky also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.14% of the town’s residents.
-Important ancestries of people in Big Sky include Irish, German, English, Scots-Irish, and Italian.
+The greatest number of Big Sky residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Big Sky include Irish, German, Italian, French, and English.

 The most common language spoken in Big Sky is English.
 Other important languages spoken here include Italian and Spanish.